FabioCardoso13/CTF-Writeups/Smol/README.md

 * **Vulnerable Path**: `/wp-content/plugins/jsmol2wp/php/jsmol.php`
 * **Parameter**: `query` (using the php wrapper `php://filter/resource=`)

-During enumeration of the WordPress dashboard (likely via a compromised account or public disclosure), I found a critical note:
+During enumeration of the WordPress dashboard, via the compromised database credentials, that worked on the wp-admin login, I found a critical note:

 `"\[IMPORTANT] Check Backdoors: Verify the SOURCE CODE of “Hello Dolly” plugin as the site’s code revision."`